Research Overview

 Collaborators: Prof. K. T. Ramesh (JHU - PhD advisor), Dr. Meng Zhao (JHU), Dr. Debjoy Mallick (US Army Research Lab), Prof. Todd Hufnagel (JHU), Dr. Andrew Leong (JHU),

 Ferroelectrics are a class of electro-active materials, ubiquitous across a wide range of technological applications e.g., energy harvesting, sensors & transducers, nano-electronics and active structures.
 At the core of these multi-functional applications is the coupling between electrical, mechanical and thermal fields.
 Microscopically, this manifests as the heterogeneous evolution of volume defects called "domains", separated by planar defects called "domain walls".
-Our efforts have been focused on understanding these dissipative kinetics, their effects on electro-mechanical switching and dynamic viscolelasticity in ferroelectric ceramics and crystals.
+Our efforts focus on understanding these dissipative kinetics, their effects on electro-mechanical switching and dynamic viscolelasticity in ferroelectric ceramics and crystals.

 Collaborators: Prof. Dennis M. Kochmann (ETH), Prof. Morgan Trassin (ETH), Dr. Claire Griesbach (ETH), Mr. Mathieu Brodmann (Ph.D. student, ETH)